 The update to this chapter will emphasize the finalization of the three major high-capacity bus corridors introduced by the 2008 Transportation Master Plan.
 The chapter will also consider fundamental changes to the City’s bus network to better serve current/future transit demand, and to better reflect community priorities for transit service.

-Parking and Curbside Management
+Parking and Curbside Management (Phase II)

 This chapter will provide fundamental changes to the way the City regulates the use of one of the most important public space: the curb.
 The curb will become essential in terms of freight loading, parking, and other uses.
 Correctly regulating the curb will not only increase the efficiency of parking and loading, but will also increase quality of life for curbside users.